Shiori1203/hello-world/README.md

 Created a Bootstrap headline and buttons and applied easy jQuery to them.

 Thoughts: Gradually all the codes I've wrote make sence to me.
 Usually I suruggle with my code and sometimes stress out why it does not work but I enjoyed coding today :D

+Day 17: 12/12/2017
+Today's Progress:
+Implemented jQuery validation for buttons and added comments to clarify my code

+Thoughts: I was wondering which one I should learn at first Javascript/jQuery.
+But decided to learn jQuery at first.
+I think it is better as it's simplifies Javascript codes and makes it easier to apply to.
+For now Javascript could be too complicated for me to get into, I guess :p